 Top Smartphone Security Risks

 - Loss or theft of an unprotected smartphone

 - Downloading malicious apps and attachments

 - Clicking on suspicious links or visiting suspicious websites

-Smartphone Cyber Liability Insurance
+Smartphones Cyber Liability Insurance

 1. Use a PIN/key-lock code

 Amazingly, 54% of smartphone users in the US don’t have password security on their devices.
 That’s an invitation to data theft if your phone is stolen.
 In addition, set a SIM card lock as well to prevent a thief from simply removing the card and accessing your data in another device.

 Take advantage of encryption software offered with most smartphone platforms that requires a code to view or copy files and folders.
 Also consider a backup system that stores your data remotely on a secure online server instead of on your phone.